 • Knowledge of Dutch Society (KNM).
 Here you will learn about Dutch customs, history and culture.
 For example, you will learn who runs the country.
 You will also learn how people in the Netherlands treat each other and situations.
 For example: what should you do when you are sick?
 What do you do with your garbage?

-• Module Labor Market and Participation (MAP).You will attend group meetings at municipality.
-In these meetings, you will learn about working in the Netherlands.
-You will learn what types of professions there are and what you need to be able to do in the Netherlands.
+• Module Labor Market and Participation (MAP).You go to group meetings at the municipality.
+In these meetings you will learn about working in the Netherlands.
+You will learn what types of professions there are and what you have to be able to do in the Netherlands.
 You will also learn how to apply for a job in the Netherlands.
 For example, by writing a letter and going for an interview.
 The goal is that you will soon be able to find a job on your own.

 • Participation Statement.
-You follow a two-day workshop at municipality.
-In it you learn about the Dutch core values.
-For example, about equality, freedom, solidarity and participation in society.
-Afterwards, you will sign the participation statement.
+You attend a two-day workshop at the municipality.
+Here you will learn about the Dutch core values.
+For example, equality, freedom, solidarity and participation in society.
+Afterwards you will sign the participation statement.

-Furthermore, the municipality provides workshops.
-Together with you, we will agree which workshops you will attend.
+The congregation also provides workshops.
+Together with you, we agree on which workshops you will attend.

 Terms